remirror/remirror/docs/introduction.md

 Regardless of where you stand, I have endeavoured to make it approachable and interesting for a whole range of developers.

-If a section is becoming difficult this guide will endeavour to make it obvious that this is not a easy.
+If a section is becoming difficult this guide will endeavour to make it obvious that this is not easy.

 <br />